fengsim/FENGSim-Dev/README.md

 - The coupling of system simulation and physical field simulation;
 - Manufacturing simulation;
 - The coupling of CAX and artificial intelligence;
-- Geometrical and pdhysical sensors;
+- Geometrical and physical sensors;
-- Visualization and auralisation;
+- Immersion interaction;
 - Edge computing.

 ## [Airfoil Benchmark](https://github.com/fengsim/FENGSim-Dev/wiki/Home)